Type: Grain (Barley)

 Category: Roasted Malt

-A type of specialty malt that contributes a high degree of pronounced malty flavors and aromas to beer and has a color of about 20° SRM/Lovibond
+Aromatic malt type of specialty malt that contributes a high degree of pronounced malty flavors and aromas to beer and has a color of about 20° Lovibond.

 Aromatic Malt Brewing Values